vodkar/llm4codesec-llm-benchmark/README.md

 ### Prerequisites

+- Linux is recommended (windows is working too)
 - Python 3.10 or higher
 - CUDA-compatible GPU (recommended) or CPU
 - 16GB+ vRAM (40GB+ recommended for larger models)